josiahn99/kc1yqn-website/roadmap/index.md

 ## Purpose

 My childhood curiosity about how the universe works returned strongly in 2025.
 Primarily, it was sparked by reading Remembrance of Earth’s Past by Liu Cixin and listening to the Daniel and Kelly's Extraordinary Universe podcast.
 Both include the theme of theoritcal and applied physics being critical to civilizational progress and understanding of reality.
 Now, as someone who has chosen a social science route since college, I'm not about to go make particle physics breakthroughs at CERN.
-Amateur radio provides a unique way to learn more about physics in a hands-on way.
+Amateur radio provides a unique way, hands-on way to interact with experimental physics.

-The goal is to better understand physics by building a solid foundation in RF communication and theory.
+The goal is to use RF experimentaion and operation as a tool for understanding the underlying theory and math behind electromagnetics.

 ## Initial Strategy

 I'm structuring my learning in 2026 around getting a strong handle on the General and Amateur Extra exam material.
-My goal is to be able to provide an explanation, at least on a high level, for any of the questions on the pool.  while also starting small experiments.
+So as to not just memorize answers, my goal is for any concept, ask myself:
+    - Can I predict behavior before measuring it?
+    - Can I explain why the formula has that form?

 I struggle with the learning curve around this and how aggressively to tackle different topics.
 I want to build on my high school calculus to eventually understand some deeper aspects like the Wave Equation or Maxwell's equations.
 But that's going to require some linear algebra, multivariable, and vector calculus - an ambitious goal for a part-time hobby, so I'm trying not to commit hard to that yet.